msveshnikov/autovibe/README.md

 ## Contributing

 Contributions are welcomed!
-Please refer to the `CONTRIBUTING.md` file (to be created) for guidelines on submitting bug reports, feature requests, and pull requests.
+Please refer to the `CONTRIBUTING.md` file for guidelines on submitting bug reports, feature requests, and pull requests.

 ## License

 MIT

 # TODO

-- add model selection and pass to API:
-    - gemini-2.0-flash-thinking-exp-01-21 (fast, default)
-    - gemini-2.5-pro-exp-03-25 (better but slower)